Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - `SpySat=yes` can now be applied using building upgrades.
 - AI players can now build `Naval=true` and `Naval=false` vehicles concurrently like human players do.
 - Fixed the bug when jumpjets were snapping into facing bottom-right when starting movement (observable when the starting unit is a jumpjet and is ordered to move).
+- Fixed a bug that computer player record cannot be log normally in non English mode

 ## Fixes / interactions with other extensions